Chinese clothing: Modern Fashion

 Hong Kong clothing brand Shanghai Tang's design concept is inspired by historical Chinese clothing.
 It set out to rejuvenate Chinese fashion of the 1920s and 30s, in bright colors and with a modern twist.
 Other Chinese luxury brands include NE Tiger, Guo Pei, and Laurence Xu.

 In the year 2000, dudou-inspired blouses appeared in the summer collections of Versace and Miu Miu, leading to its adoption within China as a revealing form of outerwear.

-For the 2012 Hong Kong Sevens tournament, sportswear brand Kukri Sports teamed up with Hong Kong lifestyle retail store G.O.D. to produce merchandising, which included traditional Chinese jackets and Cheongsam-inspired ladies polo shirts.
+For the 2012 Hong Kong Sevens tournament, sportswear brand Kukri Sports teamed up with Hong Kong lifestyle retail store G.O.D. to produce merchandising, which included traditional Chinese jackets and cheongsam-inspired ladies polo shirts.

 In recent years, renewed interest in traditional Chinese culture has led to a movement in China advocating for the revival of hanfu.
-As more and more Chinese people like and attach importance to hanfu, Hanfu no longer only appears in Chinese drama as in the past.
+As an increasing number of Chinese people like and attach importance to hanfu, hanfu no longer only appears in Chinese drama as in the past.
+Relatedly, the guochao (国潮 (Guó cháo)) movement has resulted in younger Chinese shoppers preferring homegrown designers which incorporate aspects of Chinese history and culture, such as Shushu/Tong.

+It has been suggested that the most copied Chinese fashion of the 20th century is the Mao suit Zhongshan suit (simplified Chinese: 中山装; traditional Chinese: 中山裝; pinyin: Zhōngshān zhuāng) after the republican leader Sun Yat-sen (Sun Zhongshan).
+An unexpected influence on the suit came from the north — the Soviet Union.

+Amongst the famous and popular who have adopted the suit is Kim Jong Un of North Korea.
+Vietnamese leader Hồ Chí Minh is also known for wearing the Zhongshan suit.
+He had spent the 1920s polemicizing in communist circles in the Whampoa Military Academy, before fleeing to Hong Kong after the Nationalist purge of April 1927.
+As much as the Zhongshan suit represented leftist utopianism, it was also used to fixate the dystopian fears of western audiences.
+During this time, the suit also came into the spotlight in Cold War spy films and subsequent satires.
+These films often depicted supervillains in Zhongshan-inspired suits.
+Examples include Ernst Stavro Blofeld in the James Bond franchise and Dr. Evil in the Austin Powers series.

+China Fashion Week

+China Fashion Week was founded in 1997 and organized by China Fashion Designers Association, is a national fashion week and a promoter of China's fashion industry.
+China Fashion Awards China Fashion Design "Golden Peak Award", the best fashion designers, China's top ten fashion designers, emerging designers, the Golden Shears Award, the best professional fashion models, China's top ten professional fashion models, the best fashion photographers, the best fashion commentators and other awards have attracted much attention, and the annual award ceremony of China Fashion Awards has become an influential fashion event.
+An influential fashion event.